 Maybe an idea for ESA/NASA ... takes up less space & weight on the way up :-p

 Work in progress:

 - I plan to use an Android smartphone of some sorts in the future too communicate and control the printer.
-It would also go on the back, in clips that pivot, facing backwards, and fold open until its next to the printer facing forward. that would allow for a 50-70€ stand-alone, wireless, 3G enabled, schoolworthy 3D printer controller.
+It would also go on the back, in clips that pivot, facing backwards, and fold open until its next to the printer facing forward. that would allow for a 50-70€ stand-alone, wireless, 3G enabled, schoolworthy 3D printer Host.

 Android apps are easyly build, managed and learned, and a smartphone has usb to communicate with the printers Arduino-based electronics board.
 So why not.

 "If u can imagine it, u can make it"